The 22 Best and Worst Foods for Your Breath

 As life-changing as coffee may be, chugging it before a big interview or meeting is a major no-no. Coffee has a powerful smell that sits in the mouth, says Napoli.
 So skip the cup of joe and opt for green tea instead.

 Alcohol is a diuretic, which can dehydrate your body.
 Meanwhile, it decreases your levels of saliva, leaving your mouth the perfect environment for bad bacteria to hang.
-However, vodka has properties similar to mouthwash that can kill bacteria.
-Read the 23 Surprising Benefits of Alcohol to find out more!
+However, vodka has properties similar to mouthwash that can kill bacteria, so that's something to keep in mind.

 Better hold off on that Trident.
 According to Napoli, sugar is a really easy fuel source for bacteria, causing it to multiply (and stink up your mouth).
 So, unless those mints or gum say "sugar-free" on the label, they're not going to keep your breath smooch-ready.